MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/odbc-scalar-functions.md

 **Applies to**: Access 2013, Office 2013

-Microsoft® Access SQL supports the use of the ODBC defined syntax for scalar functions.
+Microsoft Access SQL supports the use of the ODBC defined syntax for scalar functions.
 For example, the query:

 SELECT DAILYCLOSE, DAILYCHANGE FROM DAILYQUOTE WHERE {fn ABS(DAILYCHANGE)} \> 5